 - Yes.
 An Advisory Board of industry leaders helps to guide and advise our program.
 CSS students have a chance to interact annually with our advisory board members.

-If I have more questions about the unique aspects of our program, with whom may I speak?
+If I have more questions about the unique aspects of this program, with whom may I speak?
 Accordion Closed

-- For more information about the CSS program curriculum and coursework, contact: Robert Sanford, CSS Graduate Coordinator.
+- For more information about the CSS program curriculum and coursework, contact: John Fegyveresi, CSS Faculty Coordinator.